dotnet/efcore/docs/DailyBuilds.md

 However, it's likely that EF8 will be changed to target .NET 8 before it's released.

 ## Troubleshooting

+### VS isn't showing the new packages

+If you can't see the daily build packages after adding the NuGet.config file to your solution, make sure that the "Package Source" is set to "All" in the VS Package Manager UI.
+You may also need to reload your project or restart Visual Studio for the packages to appear.

 ### Missing packages